-The ongoing quarantine has prompted reconsiderations of the archive, of its relation to online media, and the way in which histories are told.
-In this conversation, learn more about how some Los Angeles-based institutions have been solving practical concerns relating to physical and digital spaces while continuing to serve their communities.
+The ongoing quarantine prompted reconsiderations of the archive, of its relation to online media, and the way in which histories are told.
+In this conversation, program attendees learned more about how some Los Angeles-based institutions have been solving practical concerns relating to physical and digital spaces while continuing to serve their communities.

 Moderated by Umi Hsu, Director of Content Strategy at ONE Archives Foundation.

 About Umi Hsu

 Umi Hsu is a public humanist and strategic designer with research and organizing agendas for equity in arts, technology, and civic life.
 They are currently the Director of Content Strategy at ONE Archives Foundation.
 Previously, Hsu led digital and data initiatives at the City of Los Angeles Department of Cultural Affairs.
 They teach as adjunct faculty at ArtCenter College of Design and USC Marshall School of Business and have published extensively on digital media, data, and Internet culture.
 As a sound ethnographer and artist, Hsu has received fellowships and awards from the National Endowment for the Arts, American Council for Learned Society, Shuttleworth Foundation, and LA Metro and has works presented by the Rubin Museum, Japanese American National Museum, and CTM Festival in Berlin.